Modern Slavery Statement

 Our business is an England and Wales registered limited company concerned with the supply of editorial support services to journals, publishers and societies.
 Many of our customers are university affiliated or public body affiliated and we are keen to mirror and respect their ethical concerns and to replicate similarly effective measures to ensure that slavery or human trafficking is not taking place in our supply chains.

-- The Editorial Hub Ltd has a zero-tolerance approach to modern slavery and human trafficking.
+The Editorial Hub Ltd has a zero-tolerance approach to modern slavery and human trafficking.
 We endeavour to ensure that our procurement of goods and services positively seeks to ward against modern slavery and human trafficking.
+We enforce a strict code of compliance and do not tolerate slavery and human trafficking within our supply chains.
+For example, if we find evidence of a failure to comply with our policies we will immediately seek to terminate our relationship with the relevant supplier.

 - the risks posed by the location(s) our suppliers are based;